jjhartmann/Streamlined-Grading-System/README.md

 <li>Testing, </li>
 <li>Deployment, </li>
 </ol>
-Due to the sturcture of the course and time constraints, maintence was not full covered and there was less emphasis on the testing and deployment phases.
+Due to the sturcture of the course and time constraints, maintence was not fully covered and there was less emphasis on the testing and deployment phases.